ShahriyariLab/CellExLink-End-to-End-Cell-Type-Extraction-and-Cell-Ontology-Normalization-from-Biomedical-Text/README.md

 python -m pip install -r requirements.txt
 ```

-## Download the released models
+## Download the released checkpoints

-The default recognition and ontology-linking checkpoints are hosted on Hugging Face and are not stored in this repository:
+CellExLink uses two checkpoints: Bioformer16L for cell-type recognition and SapBERT as the dense-retrieval backbone for Cell Ontology normalization.
+These checkpoints are hosted on Hugging Face and are not stored in this repository.

 - Recognition: [`CellExLink-bioformer16L`](https://huggingface.co/almire/CellExLink-bioformer16L)
 - Ontology linking: [`CellExLink-Sapbert`](https://huggingface.co/almire/CellExLink-Sapbert)